Dynamically Generated Logical Qubits: The Honeycomb Code

 The physics of the honeycomb code is then clear.
 Suppose we ignore the gauge constraint.
 Then, the $t_{jk}$ can be taken as scalars, with their product around any plaquette equal to $+1$.
-The other fermions $\gamma^0_j$ are driven by the checks between different states with zero correlation length, i.e., states where after measuring checks of type $a$ for $a\in{0,1,2}$, the products $i\gamma^0_j \gamma^0_k$ have expectation value $\pm 1$ whenever $(j,k)$ is of type $a$.
-We can then take this state and impose gauge invariance by projecting onto states obeying the gauge constraint.
+The other fermions $\gamma^0_j$ are driven by the checks between different states with zero correlation length, i.e., states where after measuring checks of type $a$ for $a\in\{0,1,2\}$, the products $i\gamma^0_j \gamma^0_k$ have expectation value $\pm 1$ whenever $(j,k)$ is of type $a$.
+We can then take this state and impose gauge invariance by projecting onto states obeying the gauge constraint. \footnote{ In \cite{Kitaev_2006}, so-called $A$ and $B$ phases were studied.
+The $A$ phases correspond to topologically trivial gapped phases of a quadratic Hamiltonian for~$\gamma^0$.
+In a limiting case (the corners of Fig.5 of \cite{Kitaev_2006}), the $A_x,A_y,A_z$ phases have zero correlation length and $i\gamma^0_j \gamma^0_k$ has expectation value~$\pm 1$ whenever $(j,k)$ is of type $x,y,z$, respectively, while for us the expectation is~$\pm 1$ when $(j,k)$ has type~$a$ for $a\in\{0,1,2\}$. }

 The inner logical operators are products of the gauge fields around homologically nontrivial cycles.
 Each outer logical operator should anticommute with some inner logical operator, while commuting with the plaquette stabilizers, the gauge constraint, and the checks on edges of type $r\mod 3$ after round $r$.